 Worst of all, it had trouble connecting and staying connected, which was unacceptable.

 While we love the fact that the MeatStick came with a nice dual zipper storage case one of our zippers failed on the first opening.
 The case is still usable but that was a bit disappointing.

 The MeatStick is for anyone looking to cut the cable on their remote read thermometers.
 Cables are notorious for getting balled up like a bird’s nest and often fail after being pinched between cookers and lids.
 Going wireless eliminates those issues.
 Further, wireless devices like this and the MEATER also work well for those using a rotisserie.

 The future is bright for true wireless remote read thermometers.
 It’s great to see companies embracing this tech and bringing it to market.
 With time these thermometers will continue to improve.

-This type of remote read may never totally control the market but they are a great option for any cook and we look forward to future improvements in the technology.
+This type of remote read may never totally control the market but (when perfected) they’ll be a great option for any cook and we look forward to future improvements in the technology.
 We’d suggest holding off on this one till it’s been improved a bit further.

 I am a professional barbecue person.
 Meaning I have multiple smokers, sell to the public and do long cooks and have been at it for over 30 years.
 I originally thought this would be fantastic and when it works it is very good.
 The problem is it doesn’t work all the time and now I am stuck in a firmware update loop and not reading that my sticks are fully charged.
 Frustrating to say the least.
 I have worked with their support and they were friendly enough and did try.
 My smokers are within 50 feet of my phone (etc) but I do have the wireless pro model.
 The sticks themselves drop during cooks then eventually pick up again.
 Sometimes 1/2 hour later.
 My advice is do not get this it is too inconsistent.